xTreeTV/discord-aram-bot/README.md

 # discord-aram-bot
 A discord bot that rolls champions for two teams.
 Intended for ARAM customs.
+More info follows soon.